 No dressmaking kit would be complete without the trusty pencil and ruler.
 Both are very common and are essential to any dressmaking or garment repair job.
 Although you would be surprised at how many people sit down to start their dressmaking without these trusty old friends to hand.

-If you are unsure as to just what you will need when it comes to dressmaking you can ask at your local garment alteration shop.
-Most towns and villages have one and it will cost nothing to ask a member of staff as to what they keep in their equipment box.
+If you are unsure of what you will need when it comes to dressmaking, you can ask at your local garment alteration shop.
+Most towns and villages have one, and it will cost nothing to ask a member of staff what they keep in their equipment box.